Avantika2903/Calendar-and-Reminder-System/README.md

 reminders.txt → stores all events and reminders permanently.

-ANSI Codes Used in Script
+---ANSI Codes Used in Script---

 Variable	                Code	                  Meaning / Effect